titumozammel/human-energy-economics/README.md

 # 26. HEE Diagnostic Card

+The Diagnostic Matrix identifies what to look for.
+The Diagnostic Card identifies what to examine next.

 | Signal | HEE Question | Next Move |
 |---|---|---|
 | **Depletion / Overload** | What is draining capacity? | **Recover** |